Information on our studentship competition for October 2023 starters will be available in November.

-We are again seeking to make substantial investment in a variety of new PhD studentships for awards beginning in late September 2020.
-These include targeted awards for Black and Minority Ethnic students and for Kingston alumni.
+We are again seeking to make a substantial investment in up to 25 new PhD studentships enrolling in late September 2022.
+These include targeted awards for Black, Asian and Minority Ethnic students and for Kingston alumni.

 We are looking for students with expertise that matches our areas of research excellence.
 Application for these highly competitive research studentships is now open.